 Why do I feel the need to separate sex from emotion?
-Is this going to help me to make progress emotionally and psychologically as a person?
+Is this kind of dissociation going to help me to make progress emotionally and psychologically as a person?
 If I am vulnerable right now, will this damage me further?

 What am I afraid of?